The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Pry cover at multiple locations to remove cover evenly (small putty-knife).

-Note: Orient blade with edge ramp side to vanos body.
+Note: Orient blade with edge ramp side to Euro S50 Double Vanos body.
 This orientation is more effective.

 Note: Cover resistance is due to cover sealing O-ring.

-Press intake splined shaft into vanos to bring piston end to cylinder end (picture).
+Press intake splined shaft into Euro S50 Double Vanos to bring piston end to cylinder end (picture).

 Remove vanos intake piston mounting nut.